 A: Los Angeles Police Department is looking for individuals that demonstrate positive personal and professional growth and consistent adherence to the law.
 Click here to learn more.

-Q. If I pass the PAT, am I ready for the Academy?
+Q. If I get a score over 50 on the PFQ, am I ready for the Academy?

 Q: If I have too many tickets, will I have trouble becoming a police officer?

 A: It is to be determined on a case-by-case basis, and it depends on how many and the most recent.
 The reason for the ticket is also taken into consideration, in particular, moving violations.